-- Activist fund Elliott Investment Management and Principal Financial file cooperation agreement with SEC.
+- Activist fund Elliott Investment Management and Principal Financial have filed a cooperation agreement with the SEC.

 - Principal reported $473 million in net income for the fourth quarter, in spite of low rates and the pandemic.

-- Principal to add two independent directors per Elliott, including former Voya executive Mary Elizabeth Beams.
+- Principal plans to add two independent directors, including former Voya executive Mary Elizabeth Beams.